 He snorts in disgust as we leave the Conqueror's chambers.

-Of all the people to send for me, it had to be the person that doesn't like me.
-The Chancellor of the Realm would have been a much better choice.
+Of all the people to send for me it had to be the man who doesn't like me.
+The Chancellor of the Realm, or anyone else, would have been a much better choice.
 Even though I can't fathom what I had done to ensure his dislike for me, my Lord holds Draco in high regard, and so shall I.

 The walk is silent for the most part and I have no idea where we're going.
-Some of the other occupants inside the castle greet me warmly, it almost makes me carefree to investigate about General Draco's well being, but I catch myself from doing such a thing.
+Some of the other occupants inside the castle greet me warmly.
+It almost makes me carefree to investigate General Draco's well-being, but I catch myself from doing such a thing.

-Soon we are coming towards her War room.
+Soon, we are coming towards her War Room.
 I have never been in there before.
-Maybe I am to be punished for some slight against the Lord of the Realm.
-I probably forgot to do a chore, or failed to fold her clothes correctly.
-The Conqueror had never raised her hand at me, let alone her voice, and deep down inside, I believe she never will.
+I playfully ruminate with the idea that maybe I am to be punished for some slight against the Lord of the Realm.
+I probably forgot to do a chore or failed to fold her clothes correctly.
+The Conqueror hasn't ever raised her hand at me, let alone her voice, and deep down inside, I believe she never will.
 Although I know what she is capable of.
 I have heard of many tales and rumors about her.
 Knowing all of that, I still feared Draco more.

-I must have hesitated a split second too long for the General.
-"I have more pressing concerns than you, little girl."
+I must have hesitated a split moment too long for the General, because he asserts, "I have more pressing concerns than you, little girl."

 He grabs my arm a bit roughly.
 I grimace, but allow him to lead me along.
 I hate it when he calls me that.
 I may not know my true age, due to an incident I suffered when I was younger, but foregoing my stature, I know I'm not some little girl.

-We enter through the huge oak doors, and I feel Draco's grip loosen from around my arms.
-He may not think it, but I knew why he released me as we drew closer to our Lord.
-To seemingly harm me, or treat me unjustly, would incur her rage.
-She was like that about me, and I would never again want to hear another human being died for me, not the way that slaver did many years ago.
+We enter through the huge oak doors, and I feel Draco's grip loosen.
+He may not think it, but I know why he released me as we drew closer to our Lord.
+To seemingly harm me or treat me unjustly would incur her rage.
+She was like that about me, and I would never again want to hear another human being died for me.
+Not the way that slaver did many years ago.

-The dark General's movements stopped as we came upon another door.
-When he opened it and we stepped inside, I viewed the room with eyes of an eager student, wanting to capture every detail.
-The onyx walls was colored with dark and greyish tones, complimenting the obsidian round table.
-Surrounding the table, was seven decorative chairs, and sitting in the most regal high chair, closer to the only large window that illuminated the entire room, was my savior from eleven years passed.
+The dark General's movements stopped once we came upon another door.
+When he opened it and we stepped inside, I viewed the room with eyes of an eager student wanting to capture every detail.
+The onyx walls were colored with dark and greyish tones, complimenting the obsidian round table.
+Surrounding the table were seven decorative chairs, and sitting in the sole regal high-chair closer to the only large window that illuminated the entire room was my savior from eleven years passed.